Best selling Musical instrument equipment from Kinman

-On this page you'll find a ranking of the best Kinman products in this category.
-To give you a quick overview, we've already ranked the most important information about the products for you.
+On this page you’ll find a ranking of the best Musical instrument equipment from Kinman.
+To give you a quick overview, we’ve added the most important product details.
+This page always stays fresh and updates automatically.

 The Kinman The Scoop Pickup Set belongs to the so-called Generation 2 series of non-aged sound pickups by Chris Kinman.
 Here, the pickups feature higher magnets and coils.
 Additionally, the often-overlooked slight loss of response and presence that occurs with closely spaced magnets (in the middle and neck positions) has been compensated for.
 It delivers the sound of mid-70s Strat® single coils with a noticeable reduction in low mids.
 The highs are fine, and overall, the tone is not harsh but pleasantly balanced.
 It has a subdued response and is very transparent, open, and almost acoustic-sounding.
 Full in the bass.
 Zero Hum with 3x The Scoop white pickup covers.